Sharoz21/aws-vpc-architecture-terraform/readme.md

 - **Single-AZ RDS.** The DB subnet group spans both private subnets for future Multi-AZ support, but `multi_az` isn't set, so this deploys a single instance.
 - **`bootstrap/` state is precious.** It's the only pointer Terraform has to the bucket backing the main config's state.
 Back up `bootstrap/terraform.tfstate` (or at least don't `.gitignore` it away) if this were ever more than a local demo.

-## License

-MIT — use it, fork it, adapt it.